Naveen-2021ucp1387/LearningTheBlockChain/03_Solidity/Basic-Of-Solidity/02_Remix_IDE.md

 Remix IDE is generally used to compile and run Solidity smart contracts.
 Below are the steps for the compilation, execution, and debugging of the smart contract.

+#### NOTE : there might be some differences in images due to updated version

 ## Step 1: Open Remix IDE

 Open Remix IDE on any of your browsers.
 Select `New File` and click on `Solidity` to choose the environment.